1.6.2. Supported tower sites for single-point runs

 Note

-For NEON tower site simulations, the default run type is transient
+For NEON tower site simulations, the default run type is transient.

-To run CTSM at a NEON site, change directories to where the run_tower tool is located, and then run the run_tower
+To run CTSM at a NEON site, change directories to where the run_tower tool is located, and then run the run_tower command.
+You can also add any additional arguments as described by the help options.
+These steps will look something like this:

 cd CTSM/tools/site_and_regional